kdenisova/ft_gkrellm/README.md

 # Ft_GKrellM: System Monitor

-This project was the last Rush of CPP Piscine in 42 Silicon Valley.
+This project was the last Rush of the CPP Piscine at [42 Silicon Valley](https://www.42.us.org).
 Over the weekend, we had to implement a simple analogue of the GKrellM tool.

 The system monitor can display information about the following modules in real time: